"A lot of what people do for their hair leaves it brittle, weak, and ripe for hair loss."

 If you have a normal skin type, meaning your skin’s not too dry or too oily, you really should only need to wash your hair one or two times each week.

 To find out if you have oily hair, give your scalp a scratch and check for an oily film on your fingers.
-If you look like you have hair gel in your hair by the end of the day, but you don’t actually have any hair gel in your hair, that’s also a good indicator that you have oily hair.
+If you look like you have hair gel in your hair by the end of the day (but you haven't applied hair gel), that’s also a good indicator that you have oily hair.

 Speaking of texture…